Scaling and spatial intermittency of thermal dissipation in turbulent convection: Numerical Results

 \ee instead of $U\Delta^2/d$~(see Fig.~\ref{fig:AverageDissipation}).
 The errors in the exponents are 0.02 and 0.01 for $\mathrm{Pr=1}$ and $100$ respectively.
-Thus, the thermal dissipation in the bulk in RBC is distinctly weaker than that in passive scalar turbulence.
+Thus, the thermal dissipation in the bulk in RBC scales similar to the dissipation in the entire volume, and is distinctly weaker than that in passive scalar turbulence.
 For moderate Pr fluids, the decrease of $\epsilon_{T,\mathrm{bulk}}/(U\Delta^2/d)$ with Ra has also been observed by \citet{Emran:JFM2008} and \citet{Verzicco:JFM2003} for convection in a cylindrical cell, and by \citet{Zhang:JFM2017} for two-dimensional RBC.
-From Eq.~(\ref{eq:epsilon_T_bulk}), we observe that this decrease is even stronger for large Pr.
+As discussed in Sec.~\ref{sec:Introduction}, the walls suppress nonlinear interactions in RBC~\cite{Pandey:PF2016,Pandey:PRE2016}, consequently weakening the thermal dissipation rate at large scales.
 Note that \citet{Bhattacharya:PF2018} observed similar suppression of viscous dissipation in the bulk, where $\epsilon_{u,\mathrm{bulk}} \sim (U^3/d) \mathrm{Ra}^{-0.18}$ instead of $U^3/d$ for $\mathrm{Pr=1}$.

 The aforementioned suppression has an important implication in the scaling of the total thermal dissipation in the bulk ($\tilde{D}_{T,\mathrm{bulk}}$).
 The bulk volume can be approximated as

 because $\delta_T \ll d$ (see Table~\ref{table:SimDetails}).
 We will now derive the scaling relations for $\tilde{D}_{T,\mathrm{bulk}}$ separately for $\mathrm{Pr}=1$ and $100$.